pierreay/phasesca/docs/2025-01-23_tches-artifact/README.md

 ## Automated scripts for reproducing figures and attacking others DUT

-The four datasets used in the paper are the following, from the repository root:
+In this repository is located the metadata and a part of the data for the four datasets used in the paper are the following, located under (from the repository root):
 - [sets/24-07-04_nrf52-ref](../../sets/24-07-04_nrf52-ref) : For the nRF52.
 - [sets/24-10-10_nrf51-ref](../../sets/24-10-10_nrf51-ref) : For the nRF51.
 - [sets/24-07-09_stm32l1-ref](../../sets/24-07-09_stm32l1-ref) : For the STM31-L1.
 - [sets/24-07-09_arduino-ref](../../sets/24-07-09_arduino-ref) : For the ATmega328 (on the Arduino).

+> [!NOTE]
+> The data is managed using [git-annex](https://git-annex.branchable.com/), spreading data across different hosts.

 > [!TIP]
-> For reference, here are the meanings of all the directories:
+> For reference, here are the meanings of all the directories inside a dataset:
 > - `attack`    : Original collected raw attack set.
 > - `attack_*`  : Post-processed and filtered attack set(s).
 > - `train`     : Original collected raw train set.